Jamalam360/FabricCheatSheet/README.md

 # Fabric Cheat Sheet
-Random snippets of code that I might use again in the future
+Random snippets of code that you might just find useful

 If you would like to contribute, open a PR.
 Make sure you read [the contribution guidelines](CONTRIBUTING.md) first.